By Travis Thompson

 From the beginning of PLF in 2001, when Ponheary and her family were aiming to get kids away from temples and back into school, they had one goal: Help these children attend school and believe in education.
 From bicycles to uniforms to health, breakfast and scholarships, the organization has evolved to meet more and more student needs.

-But, this is Cambodia and we can give students all the things they need to attend school but there will often be gigantic obstacles that material “gifts” aren’t going to fix.
-Maybe a student was sent out from, or abandoned, home and is left to fend for himself.
+But, this is Cambodia and we can give students all the things they need to attend school — but there will often be gigantic obstacles that material “gifts” aren’t going to fix.
+Maybe a student was sent out from home, or abandoned, and is left to fend for himself.
 Maybe another is being “strongly advised” by her family to stop just short of completion of Grade 12 in order to marry.
-Maybe an A student will stop school five months before graduating in order to make $40 a month at a massage parlor so she can help to feed her family who doesn’t have enough to eat, and maybe that girl will be trafficked out of the country never to be heard from again.
+Maybe an A student will stop school five months before graduating in order to make $40 a month at a massage parlor so she can help to feed her family, who don’t have enough to eat, and maybe that girl will be trafficked out of the country never to be heard from again.
 Maybe a handicapped student has a malfunction in his specialized bicycle and can no longer get to school but he doesn’t know who to call.

 Poverty causes multiple challenges on multiple levels for all of our students, from the time they start school until they finish, at whatever point that is.
 For our students who are pushing toward a high school diploma, those challenges become exponentially difficult as the student reaches working or marrying age.